 Since pre-processed GPS and IMU data was provided by NGA through NOAA, Woolpert was not required to perform any GPS data reduction for this project.
-All GPS/IMU data processing tasks were completed by Photo Science, Inc. and are described in detail in their Photogrammetric Reports for AOIs 29 and 32, which cover this project area.
-Following is a brief summary of the GPS/IMU data processing tasks described in those reports.
+All GPS/IMU data processing tasks were completed by Photo Science, Inc. and are described in detail in their Photogrammetric Report for AOI 32, which covers this project area.
+Following is a brief summary of the GPS/IMU data processing tasks described in that report.

 Final GCP coordinate values were determined utilizing precise point positioning techniques using Applanix TerraPOS (ver.
 1.2) software and the NGS Online Positioning User Service (OPUS).
 Though the NAVCOM VueStar system provided decimeter level GPS navigation information in real time, the airborne GPS (ABGPS) data was post-processed using TerraPOS software to improve on the real time results.
 The Applanix POSPac (AIR) software (ver.
-5.1) was used to process the IMU data, and with POSProc and POSEO modules, the post-processed GPS was combined with the IMU data to compute an optimally accurate navigation solution, and final exterior orientation (EO) parameters (x, y, z, omega, phi, kappa) for each photograph.
+5.1) was used to process the IMU data, and with the POSProc and POSEO modules, the post-processed GPS was combined with the IMU data to compute an optimally accurate navigation solution, and final exterior orientation (EO) parameters (x, y, z, omega, phi, kappa) for each photograph.